hungngocphat01/MAL-Recommender-kNN/README.md

 # Anime recommendation system on MAL dataset

 This is my first recommendation system using collaborative filtering.
-For simplicity, I decided to use sklearn's `KNearestNeighbors` for this project.
+I only used `NearestNeighbors` from `sklearn` instead of dedicated libraries like `scikit-surprise` because I wanted to challenge myself a little bit.

 Dataset used: [MyAnimeList Dataset](https://www.kaggle.com/datasets/azathoth42/myanimelist).